dahlke/eklhad/DEVELOPMENT.md

 chmod +x ../../hooks/pre-commit ./pre-commit
 ```

-## Deploying Eklhad Web (Manual)
+## Deploying Eklhad Web to Cloud Run (Manual)

-There are several build stages that are required for the ultimate deployment.
-The React frontend code needs to be
-built, the Go web server needs to be compiled, an artifact zipped up, a Packer image needs to be created for the target
-cloud provider, and then that all needs to be deployed using Terraform.
+The application is deployed to Google Cloud Run.
+The deployment process involves building the React frontend,
+compiling the Go web server, creating a Docker image, pushing it to Docker Hub, and then deploying using Terraform.

 You can read the [Makefile](./Makefile) to see what commands are being run under the hood, but to do all of the above
 process quickly, run: